Current Litigation

 • Rite-Aid: Possible bankruptcy filing.

 Mary Hebbard v.
-City of Dover, John & Karen Brough and Ryan Colbath: Partial summary judgment rulings received in February 2021.
+City of Dover, John & Karen Brough and Ryan Colbath: Complaint and counterclaims concerning Old Garrison Road and Sprue Lane.
+Partial summary judgment rulings received in February 2021.
 Following trial in 2021, a final trial order was issued by the Court on April 1, 2022, finding in favor of the City on the width of Spruce Lane, the location of Old Garrison Road, several disputed issues of law concerning allowable uses on public roads, and issuing an injunction requiring remedial action.
 The Hebbards filed a motion for reconsideration, which the Court denied.
 The case was then appealed by Mr. and Mrs. Hebbard.
-A new briefing schedule has issued.
 The Hebbards filed an appeal brief in June 2023.
-The City is in the process of drafting an opposing brief and substantially completed a draft of same during July 2023.
 The City and other parties submitted opposing briefs in August 2023.
 The Hebbards have filed a reply brief, which the City moved to strike portions of and the Court has not yet ruled upon.
 No appeal decision has been received.
 Case has still not yet been scheduled for oral argument.
+City received a notice of several Supreme Court Justices disqualifying themselves.
+No appeal decision has been received.
+Oral argument has not been scheduled.
+Case is awaiting either oral argument or final appeal decision.
+In June 2024, the parties received an Order on the merits affirming the trial court’s rulings, granting the City’s motion to strike in part, and denying the Hebbards’ request for a new trial.
+In July 2024, Mr. and Mrs. Hebbard moved for reconsideration by the New Hampshire Supreme Court.
+While that reconsideration motion was pending, the Hebbards then filed papers to have the case moved to the United States District Court for the District of New Hampshire.
+The City has since moved to remand the case back to the New Hampshire Supreme Court.

 City of Dover v.
 Mary and Rick Hebbard: Complaint filed in October 2019 concerning drainage in the Tanglewood Subdivision.
 Partial summary judgment rulings were received in February 2021.
 Case was tried by City Attorney, Deputy City Attorney, and outside counsel on April 7, 8 and 9 of April 2021.
 The post-trial briefing was divided into two areas: (1) injunctive relief concerning removal of a berm, and (2) remaining issues, including enforcement of a stipulated Court-Order for an underground drainage system.
 In May 2021, the Court issued an order granting an injunction and requiring removal of the berm and restoration of surface drainage.
 In September 2021, the Court issued a final Order on the remaining trial issues, finding the defendants to be in contempt of a prior stipulation and requiring that the defendant’s complete construction of the drainage project within 90 days of receiving additional materials from the City.
 The drainage system is now believed to be constructed and completed.
 The Court held an evidentiary hearing on September 9, 2022 relating to damages alleged by the defendants.
 No decision has issued yet on that damages hearing.
 The Hebbards have filed other post-hearing items since, to which the City has responded to the extent necessary.
 The parties are or should be in the process of fulfilling the other obligations of the earlier stipulation they entered into, which includes conveyance of an easement and a mutual release.
-To summarize, as of end of December 2023, the Hebbards have not yet fulfilled all of their obligations under the earlier stipulation, and the “damages” matter has been briefed and is still awaiting decision, which includes the City’s motion requesting an award attorney’s fees (and/or used to setoff of any “damages” found to be due to Mr. and Mrs. Hebbard).
+To summarize, as of end of January 2024, the Hebbards have not yet fulfilled all of their obligations under the earlier stipulation, and the “damages” matter has been briefed and is still awaiting decision, which includes the City’s motion requesting an award attorney’s fees (and/or used to setoff of any “damages” found to be due to Mr. and Mrs. Hebbard).
+In April 2024, City filed a motion for status conference.
+On May 28, 2024, the Superior Court held a brief telephonic status conference and indicated the Court would be issuing orders on pending motions/issues in the near future.
+No Order has been received as of July 2024.
+No Order has been received as of

 Garry Lane et al v.
 City of Dover et al.: In October 2022, abutters filed an appeal of a decision of the Zoning Board of Adjustment granting an equitable waiver of dimensional requirements.
 The City and other respondent have filed an answer.
 The City filed a certified record.
 The final hearing was held on March 22, 2023 and the appellants and the City each filed a memorandum with the Court.
 The intervenor filed a post-hearing memorandum and the appellants filed a reply to same.
-Case is awaiting decision by the Court.
+In October 2023, the trial court issued an Order on the merits affirming the decision of Dover’s ZBA.
+Mr. and Mrs. Lane have now appealed to the New Hampshire Supreme Court.
+The appellants have filed their brief.
+In April 2024, the appellees (including City) filed an answering brief.
+Appellants are expected to file a reply brief, after which the Supreme Court is expected to determine whether and when to hold oral argument.
+In May 2024, appellants filed a reply brief.
+Case is awaiting either oral argument or final appeal decision.

 Tibbett v.
 City of Dover: The City was notified in January 2023 of an appeal to Superior Court of a subdivision approval in November.
 In February 2023, the City filed a certified record and answer to the complaint.
 The City filed a memorandum of law and a hearing on the merits was held on May 1, 2023.
-By Order dated June 27, 2023, the Superior Court (Howard, J.) affirmed the decision by the Dover Planning Board.
-A motion for reconsideration was thereafter filed by the party/petitioner who filed the Court appeal, which is still pending.
+By Order dated June 27, 2023, the Superior Court (Will, J.) affirmed the decision by the Dover Planning Board.
+A motion for reconsideration was thereafter filed by the party/petitioner who filed the Court appeal.
+By Order dated September 20, 2023 the Court denied the motion for reconsideration.
+The petitioner has now filed an appeal with the NH Supreme Court.
+The parties underwent appellate mediation, which was not successful in resolving the dispute.
+Case is undergoing appeal briefing.
+All parties have filed their briefs.
+Case is awaiting either oral argument or final appeal decision.